flexatone/vigilnaut/README.md

 ### Command: `fetter derive`

-Derive new requirements from discovered packages.
+- Description: Derive new requirements from discovered packages.
 - Options
   - `--anchor, -a <BOUND>`: Set the nature of the bound in the derived requirements.
 (Use a value from `CliAnchor`)
 - Subcommands